 If you feel aces, up the weight a tad and increase distance or speed.
 Repeat weekly, staying hyper vigilant for excessive strains and pains.
 As you go, time yourself for speed at a given distance.
 You should be working to beat your own personal best but also paying attention to how much even small increase in weight can affect your results.
 Remember that.

 Over time, you will work up past 25 and 30 pounds of weight.
-Your goal should be to carry 50 pounds across significant distances, repeatably, with no ill-effect aside from standard soreness.
+Your goal should be to carry 50 pounds across significant distances, repeatedly, with no ill-effect aside from standard soreness.
 Once you have done that, it is time to start working your routes.

 Effects on Your Body